Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### Downlink fragmentation: From SCHC gateway to device

 In that case the device is the fragmentation receiver, and the SCHC gateway the fragmentation transmitter.
-The following fields are common to all devices.
+The following parameters are common to all devices.
 SCHC F/R MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC Packet as described in {{lorawan-schc-payload}}.